Pramilashanmugam/to-do-list/README.md

 ## Existing Features:

+### Main features of this app:

+* `Adding tasks`: Users can add new tasks with a deadline.
+* `Viewing tasks`: Users can view their existing tasks in a list format.
+* `Deleting tasks`: Users can delete tasks they no longer need.
+* `Updating tasks`: Users can edit existing tasks, by modifying the task description and deadline.
+* `Validation`: It validates user inputs to ensure task descriptions are not empty and the date entered must be in current and are in the correct format dd/mm/yyyy.
+It validates the input
+Error messages should be displayed clearly to guide me in correcting any mistakes

 ### Libraries used:
 - `datetime` from the standard Python library for date and time manipulation.
 - `Fore` from the Colorama library for terminal color formatting.
 - `tabulate` from the Tabulate library for displaying data in tabular format.
 - `gspread` for interacting with Google Sheets.
 - `Credentials` from the Google OAuth2 library for handling authentication.

 ## Features Planned to Implement in Future: